Mahalaxmi184/Project4/README.md

 - Exporting Results

 ## Datasets
 The datasets used in this project are in CSV format.
-They contain information about student scores across different subjects, along with metadata such as Parents maritial status, ParentsEducation details, and demographic details.
+They contain information about student scores across different subjects, along with metadata such as Parents maritial status, ParentsEducation details, and etc demographic details.

 ## Prerequisites
 - Python 3.x